mk-armah/playground/README.md

 # Task

-Use switch case exclusively  to solve the following case study:
+Use switch case exclusively  to solve the case study:

 using the format given below, Write a script that takes user input char representing a day of the week.